jingxuchen19/Econ5200-midterm-project/README.md

 > *Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania.*
 > American Economic Review.

+In April 1992, New Jersey raised its minimum wage from $4.25 to $5.05, while Pennsylvania kept its rate unchanged.
+The authors surveyed about 400 fast-food restaurants in both states before and after the change to see if the higher minimum wage led to job losses.
+They found that it didn't, employment in New Jersey did not decline.
 The goal of this replication is to reconstruct the original Difference-in-Differences (DiD) design using the publicly available dataset and reproduce the core employment results.

 ---